soup-bowl/sbio-twentytwenty/readme.md

 The default [twentytwenty theme][tt] with a few customisations unique to [soupbowl.io][sb].

 ## Summary
+* Hides homepage title, and removes padding to permit use of a header cover as a title.
 * Switched to sans-serif fonts used globally.
 * 404 pages have a random message & a [GIPHY][gip] background ([example][sb4]).
   * As of 1.2.1, you can now customise the search term.